 Fasbender Clinic Building, 801 Pine Street, Hastings

 The Fasbender Clinic was constructed from 1957 to 1959 and used as a medical clinic until 1966.
 It is located at the junction of Highway 55 and Pine Street in Hastings and was added to the National Register of Historic Places to save it from being destroyed by construction of Highway 55.

 The building was built using interesting and complicated polygonal shapes, and the style is that of Wright's "inward house" period.
 The roof is clad in copper and extends almost to the ground.

-The Fasbender Clinic building changed hands several times and is currently owned by Edward Jones Investments, and used as an investment and financial services office.Continue to 5 of 6 below.
+The Fasbender Clinic building changed hands several times, is owned by Edward Jones Investments and used as an investment and financial services office.Continue to 5 of 6 below.

 05 of 06